 L&E Oyster Bar

 A lot of places that call themselves “oyster bars” are anything but.
 Not L&E–they have an actual oyster bar upstairs, and they’re shucking a wide variety of excellent oysters from both coasts.
-It’s one of the more expensive spots on here (usually $4 per oyster), but you’re guaranteed the highest quality of oysters from Wellfleet, Hood Island, and more.
-They’ve also got great cocktails (our preference with oysters is a French 75) and offer a half-dozen oysters for $18.
+It’s one of the more pricey spots on here, but you’re guaranteed the highest quality of oysters from Wellfleet, Hood Island, and more.
+They’ve also got great cocktails (our preference with oysters is a French 75) and offer a half-dozen oysters at a discount during Happy Hour.

-From the outside, Connie and Ted’s looks like a futuristic restaurant in Boystown.
+From the outside, Connie & Ted’s looks like a futuristic restaurant set amid Boystown.
 But on the inside, it’s a classic New England seafood shack.
-This place is good for a lot of things (including one of the best burgers in LA), but their bar is also a great place to eat oysters while you watch the Dodgers–they’ve got an avid fanbase, including some seriously high-profile celebrities, so you can tell your friends that you technically ate oysters with Charlize Theron yesterday.
+This place is good for a lot of things (including one of the best burgers in LA), but their bar is also a great place to eat top-tioer oysters while you watch the Dodgers–they’ve got an avid fanbase, including some seriously high-profile celebrities, so you can tell your friends that you technically ate oysters with Charlize Theron yesterday.